Lifulifu/TempPredict/README.md

 ```python
 CNNmodel(xtrain, ytrain)
 ```
 Once called, the model immediately starts to fit.
 Each model may have different shapes of `xtrain`.
+Example usage are already written in each .py file.

 Note that, after training is done, it only returns loss history of the model.
 This is because we use **ModelCheckpoint** and **EarlyStopping** to save the best model to `nn/models/`, preventing from getting overfit models.
 Use `m = load_model(path)` to get the trained model.